luciano-croce/dismiss-privacy-nag/README.md

 <code>remove_action( 'admin_print_footer_scripts', array( 'WP_Internal_Pointers', 'pointer_wp496_privacy' ) );</code>

-Based on [Detailed Guidelines 11](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#12-public-facing-pages-on-wordpress-org-readmes-must-not-spam): plugins should not hijack the admin dashboard.
+Based to the [Detailed Guidelines 11](https://developer.wordpress.org/plugins/wordpress-org/detailed-plugin-guidelines/#12-public-facing-pages-on-wordpress-org-readmes-must-not-spam): plugins should not hijack the admin dashboard.

  * Users prefer and expect plugins to feel like part of WordPress.
  * Constant nags and overwhelming the admin dashboard with unnecessary alerts detract from this experience.